matthewmackey/config-mgmt/ansible_root/COMEBACKTO.md

 * Add ssh bash completion script

 * Add role to deploy dotfiles -> this will also require removal of .bashrc

+* figure out how to synchronize values in dotfiles files with ansible stuff; for example the Go bin path is set in dotfiles but that bin dir being on the PATH is a pre-requisite for installing YCM w/ the --go-completer